mmonereo/so_long/readme.md

 Use the arrow keys or WASD to move and ESC to exit the game.

+You can find other maps to play in the maps/ folder or create your own

 **Thanks to 0x72 for the lovely sprites!!** https://0x72.itch.io/dungeontileset-ii